surya-scsvmv/DSA/README.md

 # 🧠 Data Structures and Algorithms (DSA) Lab Record

-This repository contains all my **Data Structures and Algorithms (DSA)** lab programs written in **C**.
-Each program is implemented from scratch and focuses on understanding how data structures actually work internally — rather than just using built-in features.
+This repository contains all my **Data Structures and Algorithms (DSA)** lab programs written in **C**, implemented from scratch to understand how core data structures work internally.

 ---

 ## 📘 Overview

-All programs were developed as part of the **DSA Lab sessions** under the **Department of Computer Science and Engineering (Artificial Intelligence and Data Science)** at **SCSVMV University**.
+All programs were developed as part of the **DSA Laboratory** under the
+**Department of Computer Science and Engineering (Artificial Intelligence and Data Science)** at **SCSVMV University**.

-These experiments cover fundamental to intermediate concepts such as searching, stacks, queues, string manipulation, and linked lists.
+The experiments cover essential concepts such as searching, stacks, queues, string processing, singly linked lists, and doubly linked lists.

 ---